-Risk score Supervisory view Considerations in relation to inherent risk Considerations in relation to adequate management and controls 1 There is a low level of risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. market risk are non-complex. between the investment firm's market risk policy and strategy and its overall strategy and risk appetite.
-2 There is a medium- low risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. concentration is low to medium. functions.Market risk measurement, monitoring and reporting systems are appropriate.
+Risk score Supervisory view Considerations in relation to inherent risk Considerations in relation to adequate management and controls 1 There is a low level of risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
+The nature and composition of market risk exposures imply not material/very low risk.
+The investment firm's exposures to market risk are non-complex.
+The level of market risk concentration is not material/very low.
+The investment firm's market risk exposures generate non-volatile returns. between the investment firm's market risk policy and strategy and its overall strategy and risk appetite.
+2 There is a medium- low risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. concentration is low to medium. functions.
+Market risk measurement, monitoring and reporting systems are appropriate.